5 Holiday Tips to Make Managing DDI a Little Easier

 The problem is actually not related to DNS access rights as evidenced by the fact that the user was able to create CNAME and MX records in the zone.
 The situation is related more to the way Address Manager relates certain objects to each other.
 In Address Manager, the name portion in a host record is linked to the associated IP address object.
 If sufficient access rights are not assigned to the IP network, the user cannot create the host records.
 After assigning a minimum access right of Add to the parent network, the user will be able to create the host records and the problem will be solved.

-Tip 3: How do you remove an intermediate IPv4 block without deleting its child network(s)?
+Tip 3: Remove an intermediate IPv4 block without deleting its child network(s)

 The Merge with Parent tool removes the intermediate block or blocks with the parent without deleting any child objects such as networks or other blocks.